-When considering deferred payment arrangements, Council will have regard to tools including, but not limited to, bank guaranteed bonds, bonds as first charge, statutory land charges, arrangements allowed under the rating legislation and use of the normal debtor recoveries systems.
+When considering deferred payment arrangements, Council will have regard to tools including, but not limited to, bank guaranteed bonds, bonds as first charge, statutory land charges, and use of the normal debtor recoveries systems.
+A targeted rate for payment of development contributions may be considered.